codasite/bmb-rails/docs/infinite-scroll-implementation.md

    - How to organize HTML fragment endpoints?
    - What types to define for request/response?
    - How to handle pagination in the API class?
+10. Shared Services Structure:
+    - How to handle service dependencies?
+    - What level of abstraction is appropriate?
+    - How to maintain backward compatibility?
+    - How to handle template variations?
+11. Query Builder Design:
+    - How to make it extensible for future query types?
+    - How to handle custom query modifications?
+    - What level of type safety to enforce?
+    - How to handle query optimization?
+12. Renderer Service Design:
+    - How to handle template variations?
+    - How to manage partial rendering?
+    - How to handle custom rendering needs?
+    - How to optimize rendering performance?

 ## Dependencies
 - WordPress REST API